 1 tbsp. vegan butter

 1/2 red onion, finely chopped

 6 tbsp. of Follow Your Heart Vegan Egg

 1 1/2 cups of cold water (I put mine in the freezer while I was prepping)

-3/4 vegan crème fraiche (I used Oatly which is available in supermarkets like Tesco)
+3/4 cup of vegan crème fraiche (I used Oatly which is available in supermarkets like Tesco)

 1/2 tsp salt